Our Classes

 • Character dance is an important component of training for a possible career in classical ballet.
 It is taught at esteemed preparatory and pre-professional ballet programs throughout the country.
 It is high energy, fun, and is enjoyed by both students and audiences alike!

-• Ages 7-18
+• Ages 8-18

 REQUIREMENTS: Students must be enrolled in Ballet Essentials I or above AND Jazz Essentials I or above.
+A non-refundable production fee of $50 will be collected at registration to assist with production costs and includes a Community Performers t-shirt to be worn at performances.
+Dates of performances TBA.

 • In this class students will learn specific exercises that will promote a healthy approach to stretching where each individual works within their own limitations instead of forcing the body into unhealthy places.
 Students will also learn strengthening exercises that will improve stamina and technique.
 Each body is different, and the goal of this class is to build strength and flexibility that is individualized to each student.